stepisptr-t/oh_dms/README.md

 ### openHAB Demand Management System for PV powered homes
 This repository works as a template to be used as a starting point to run a self hosted demand management system for your own home.

+Currently the implementation is limited to Solax X3 G4 Solar Inverter, because that is the one I could test.
+Feel free to modify with your own version.

 Before running the instance, explore the configuration located in `data/openhab/template/conf`.
 Specifically fimiliarize yourself with the contents of the file `home.items` which covers the basic home appliances which the author could test.

 The provided `docker-compose.yml` provides two other handy services.
 PostgreSQL database and MQTT broker.
 Both of these are widely used in home automation, so I thought of including them for you so you dont have to figure out how to set them up.
 They are prepared to be used by the openHAB container.